Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ## Target sessions

-The Target extension \(version 2.1.4 for iOS\) and \(version 1.1.3 for Android\) now supports persistent sessions.
+The Target extension (version 2.1.4 for iOS) and (version 1.1.3 for Android) now supports persistent sessions.
 When a Target request is received, if a session ID does not exist, a new ID is generated and is sent in the request.
 This ID, with the Edge Host that is returned from Target, is kept in persistent storage for the configured `target.sessionTimeout` period.
 If the timeout value is not configured, the default value is 30 minutes.

-If no Target request is received during the configured `target.sessionTimeout` or if the [resetExperience](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#resetExperience) API is called, these variables are reset and removed from persistent storage.
+If no Target request is received during the configured `target.sessionTimeout` or if the [resetExperience](./target-api-reference.md#resetExperience) API is called, these variables are reset and removed from persistent storage.

+### Cross-channel session support

+The Target extension (version 3.2.0 for iOS) and (version 1.3.0 for Android) now supports additional setters and getters for tnt ID and session ID to enable cross-channel sessions by using these APIs in conjunction with Target APIs on another channel e.g. at.js Javascript library.

+The session ID and tnt ID should be set in the mobile SDK prior to issuing any Target prefetch or execute requests.
+This will allow the SDK to do the following :

+* Persist and use the provided session ID in the subsequent Target request(s) instead of generating one locally and using it.
+The session expiry will be governed by the `target.sessionTimeout` SDK configuration setting.
+* Persist and use the provided tnt ID in the subsequent Target request(s).
+* Persist and use the Target edge host value, derived from the profile hint supplied in the tnt ID, in the subsequent Target request(s).
+For example: if the provided tnt ID value is `66E5C681-4F70-41A2-86AE-F1E151443B10.35_0`, the mobile SDK will set the Target edge host value to `mboxedge35.tt.omtrdc.net` (based on the supplied profile hint `35_0`).

+Additionally, the current Target session ID and tnt ID values can be retrieved from the mobile SDK by using the corresponding getter APIs.

 ## Visual preview